awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 This section is relevant to clusters that were installed using AWS ParallelCluster version 3\.0\.0 and later with the Slurm job scheduler\.
 For more information about configuring multiple queues, see [Configuration of Multiple Queues](configuration-of-multiple-queues-v3.md)\.

-If one of your running clusters is experiencing issues, you should place the cluster in a `STOPPED` state by running the following command before you begin to troubleshoot\.
+If one of your running clusters is experiencing issues, place the cluster in a `STOPPED` state by running the following command before you begin to troubleshoot\.
 This prevents incurring any unexpected costs\.

 ```
 $ pcluster update-compute-fleet --cluster-name mycluster \